The world's leading automated proofreading software

 Counterfeit medicines, particularly with the rise of international online stores, are a significant problem today, with estimates that the global counterfeit market is around US$ 200 to 432 billion, and that makes “pharmaceuticals the number one illicit activity, ahead of other underground economic activities such as prostitution, human trafficking, marijuana, electronics, and arms sales.”

 But of course, counterfeiting is not limited to medicines, as major consumer goods brands will tell you.
 Some goods manufacturers use tracking and tracing technologies, including QR codes and digital watermarks, to protect their brands.
 The US Food and Drug Administration (FDA) requires barcodes for specific human and biological products as an aid to identification and use, helping to ensure that patients receive the proper drug treatment.
-Unique device indentification barcodes and Human Readable Interpretation (HRI) are required for certain medical devices.
+Unique device identification barcodes and Human Readable Interpretation (HRI) are required for certain medical devices.

 Compliant labeling saves money